smesgr9000/monster7800/README.md

 monster7800 is an alternative PCB board for the Monster Joysticks 8/16bit *Retro BASIC* and *Deluxe* Joystick Kits to support both buttons on Atari 7800 console.
 The board also works with some other devices, like the original Atari 7800 Proline joystick and gamepad.

-*This project is not associated with Monster Joysticks*
+*This project is not associated with Monster Joysticks Ltd.*

 ![build earlier revision of monster7800](<./monster7800_0.9.JPG>)